 K-12 Educational Interpreting: Chapter 14 Regulations took effect July 1, 2008.

 Act 92 of 2006 required the State Board of Education to set standards for K-12 interpreters.
-The Chapter 14 Regulations (Section 12.15 Personnel (b) Educational Interpreters) which specify these requirements are now in effect.
-Interpreters must either be registered with ODHH as explained above or hold a minimum of a 3.5 on the Educational Interpreter Performance Assessment (EIPA) for the appropriate grade level to which the interpreter is assigned.
+The Chapter 14 Regulations (§ 14.105 Personnel (b) Educational Interpreters) which specify these requirements are now in effect.
+Interpreters must either be state-registered with ODHH as explained above or hold a minimum of a 3.5 on the Educational Interpreter Performance Assessment (EIPA) for the appropriate grade level to which the interpreter is assigned.
 Interpreters must also complete a minimum of 20 hours of staff development related to interpreting and tranliterating annually.
 For further information about the EIPA, see the website: www.classroominterpreting.com.
-For information about taking the EIPA here in Pennsylvania, contact the PaTTAN consultants here.
+For information about taking the EIPA here in Pennsylvania, contact the PaTTAN consultants.

-Act 172 requires interpreters in all Pennsylvania state and district courts to be certified by the Administrative Office of Pennsylvania Courts (AOPC).
-Sign Language interpreters must be registered with ODHH, complete a training, and pass a written exam proctored by the AOPC.
+Legal Proceedings, Administrative Hearings and Court Interpreting: Act 172 of 2006 requires interpreters for legal proceedings and Pennsylvania state and district courts to be certified by the Administrative Office of Pennsylvania Courts (AOPC).
+Sign Language interpreters must be registered with ODHH, complete a training administered by the AOPC, pass a written exam proctored by the AOPC, and earn CEUs approved by the AOPC.
 More information and a database of AOPC certified interpreters can be found on the AOPC website.
-To read the AOPC May 1, 2010 Interpreter regulations click here.